polarxcised/github-explorer/README.md

 ## License

-This project is licensed under the **MIT License**.
+This project is licensed under the **UNLICENSE**.
 See the [LICENSE](https://github.com/Anshkabra2012/github-explorer/blob/main/LICENSE) file for more details.

 ## Contact